MicrosoftDocs/cpp-docs/docs/ide/lnt-make-member-function-const.md

 ## How to fix the issue

-The solution proposed by the linter is to mark member functions `const` when they do not modify the object's state.
+The solution proposed by the linter is to mark member functions `const` when they don't modify the object's state.
 This provides a clear indication to both developers and the compiler that the function is safe to call on `const` objects.
 In the following example, `const` has been added to `getValue()` and `getRadius()`:

 ```cpp
 class MyClass